Test your knowledge with a quiz

 - The Civil War ended with the surrender of Robert E. Lee to General Ulysses S. Grant on April 9, 1865.
 Jefferson Davis, who had served as President of the Confederate States, was arrested four weeks later when his unit was surrounded in Georgia.
 His escape was popularized by the media, which suggested that he had attempted to conceal himself by dressing as a woman.

 - The use of writhing snakes to decorate whiskey jugs has traditionally been linked to the temperance movement.
-However, scholars now believe that that the snakes refer instead to the political party known as the Copperheads.
+However, scholars now believe that the snakes refer instead to the political party known as the Copperheads.
 The makers of this whiskey jug, the Kirkpatrick brothers, promoted their business through popular entertainment and spectacle.
 This was the age of P.T.
 Barnum and Mark Twain, who used humor to amuse while also satirizing the sanctimonious ideals of Victorian America.

 More to think about